samaasi/winston-batch-transport/README.md

 ### Methods

 #### `constructor(opts: BatchTransportOptions)`
 Initializes a new BatchTransport instance with the specified options.
+Note that asynchronous initialization is handled by the `init` method.

+#### `init(): Promise<void>`
+Asynchronously initializes the transport, loading any backed-up logs.
+This method must be called after the constructor.

 #### `log(info: any, callback: () => void)`
 Adds a log entry to the queue.
 Called internally by Winston.

-#### `close()`
+#### `close(): Promise<void>`
-Cleans up resources and ensures remaining logs are processed.
+Asynchronously cleans up resources and ensures all pending logs are processed before shutdown.

 ## Error Handling